 Which is the Best Ashwagandha Supplement to Take?

-The root of the ashwagandha plant is the richest and safest source of its anxiety and stress-relieving beneficial compounds.
+The root of the ashwagandha plant is the richest and safest source of its stress-relieving beneficial compounds.
 But often you’ll find many products also include the stems and leaves blended into teas, tinctures, and capsules.
 Ashwagandha products that include the leaves can be cheaper and have a good amount of withanolides, the plant’s potent stress-relieving compounds, but they also carry with them a higher amount of something called withaferin A, a type of withanolide that can be toxic to cells.
 Traditionally the primary use of ashwagandha leaves is for topical treatments only and the majority of published clinical trials reviewing its benefits for stress focus solely on the root and not the leaves.